Table of ContentsApple Software UpdatesApple Software UpgradesDistrict Software UpdatesMicrosoft AutoUpdateOther Updaters

-Apple Software Updates can be installed by any user through System Preferences > Software Update.
-When Self Service detects there's an available update it will display the Apple Software Updates option.
+Apple Software Updates can be installed by any user through System Settings > Software Update.
+When Self Service detects there's an available update, it will display the Apple Software Updates option.
 Clicking on it will open the Software Update window.
-It's the equivalent of going to System Preferences > Software Update.
+It's the equivalent of going to System Settings > Software Update.

-On newer model Macs, deployed starting school year 2021-2022, you may also see a prompt like the one below while running an update.
+On newer model Macs, you may also see a prompt like the one below while running an update.
 The system is asking for the same password you use to log into the Mac.
 It's similar to an iPhone or iPad asking for a passcode before starting an update.

 Apple Software Upgrades

 Upgrades are for major versions changes.
-For example, moving from macOS Big Sur to Monterey.
-There are not accessible through the regular Software Update screen because they are major upgrades, not minor point release updates.
-Upgrades from one operating system to another need to occur through Self Service.
-See How to Upgrade to Monterey for more information.
+For example, moving from macOS Monterey to Ventura.
+There are usually not accessible through the regular Software Update screen because they are major upgrades, not minor point release updates.
+Upgrades from one operating system to another may need to occur through Self Service.
+See How to Upgrade MacOS for more information.

 District Software Updates

 Non-Apple software updates are considered district software updates.
 Things like Google Chrome, Microsoft Word, and similar are all district managed software.
-Three times per day an automated process runs which packages new software and makes it available in Self Service.
 New versions are almost always available the same day they are released.
 If the installed version on a Mac does not match the latest available version, that software displays in Self Service as an available update.
-Selecting Update All on District Software Updates will update everything.
+Selecting Update All on District Software Updates will update everything all apps that have an update available.
 Otherwise individual apps can be updated.

 Microsoft Office updates once a month.
 Updates will do their best to install silently in the background.
 Otherwise the user will be prompted.
 Run the update.
 Yes, you will continue to be prompted if you don't install the update.